 Python is also whitespace and indentation sensitive which helps you to learn how to indent your code in a proper way.
 However, this also comes with a con.
 This is because even a single misplaced bracket or indentation mistake can easily break your code.
 This might make it difficult for the new developers to find the mistake and subsequently troubleshoot it.

-Verdict: It’s difficult to choose a winner between the two since both languages are easy to learn.
+Verdict: It’s difficult to choose a winner between Python vs Node.js, since both languages are easy to learn.
 So, it majorly depends on your personal preference.

 Libraries